-- A webinar series hosted by Thomson Reuters Oil Research team reviews oil market developments ahead of the next OPEC policy meeting on 22 June.
+- A webinar series hosted by our Oil Research team reviews oil market developments ahead of the next OPEC policy meeting on 22 June.

 In December 2016, when OPEC and its partner countries announced that they had reached a deal to cut oil production, the vital question was whether these oil producers would truly comply.

 The deal required OPEC member countries and the non-OPEC partner countries, except Iran, Libya and Nigeria, to make oil production cuts of 4.6 percent starting in January 2017.

 However, in the past, OPEC has often failed to enforce production quotas among its members.
 Countries are self-interested and tend to put their immediate needs over the needs of the group.